google/WebFundamentals/src/site/tools/setup.markdown

 Install gulp globally so you can run it in the terminal (only need to do this once):

-$ npm install --global gulp
+$ sudo npm install --global gulp

 Install the local dependencies from `package.json` (requires Node):